 Proximity to Family and Friends: Staying Connected

 For many retirees, being close to family and friends is essential.
-Consider the proximity of potential retirement destinations to your loved ones.
+Consider the proximity of potential retirement locations to your loved ones.
 Assess transportation options, including airports, highways, and public transportation, to ensure easy access for visits.
 Finding a location that allows you to maintain close connections with your support network can enhance your overall retirement experience.

 Safety and Security: Ensuring Peace of Mind